 Employment-Related visas: The firm has obtained appropriate immigrant and non-immigrant visas

 for managers, executives, specialty-occupation employees, performers, multinational transferees, essential skill employees,

 business visitors, treaty-investors, trainees, religious workers, and researchers.
 Mr. Nelson has provided immigration

-representation to numerous corporations with offices or operations
+representation to numerous corporations with offices or operations in the United States.

 Immigrant Entrepreneurs: This firm has obtained "employment creation" immigrant visas for aliens

 who have made substantial investments in a United States business.
-Business investments frequently
+Business investments frequently involve legal questions

-professionals in related fields to see that the client's needs are fully served in these cases.
+fields to see that the client's needs are fully served in these cases.